Home | About | Contact | Buy the book | Blog

 Vitamin B8 (inorsitol) has been shown to be effective in treating cases of Alzheimer's disease, anxiety, bipolar disorder, depression, bulimia, panic attacks, obsessive compulsive disorder and other psychological disorders that respond to serotonin uptake inhibitors and as an analgesic for pain control.

-Sulphur has been found to be very low in patients with Alzheimer's disease and is known to be an effective treatment.
+Sulphur has been found to be very low in patients with Alzheimer's disease and is known to be an effective treatment and may be because it helps to chelate (bind to) heavy metals in the body and eliminate them.

 NOTE Non-heme iron is found in tea and dark green leafy vegetables like spinach and kale.
 However, tea and green leafy vegetables also contain oxalates that block the absorption of iron.
 To assist the body in the absorption of non-heme iron eat a couple of vitamin C-rich strawberries, a kiwi fruit or some orange, tangerine or mango at the same time.